Party of National Socialists (Poland)

-The Party of National Socialists (Polish: Partia Narodowych Socjalistów, PNS) was a National Socialist party founded on 22 June 1933 by the advocates of Kazimierz Dagnan, an activist of the National Workers' Union and the National Workers' Party.
+The Party of National Socialists (Polish: Partia Narodowych Socjalistów, PNS) was a Nazi party founded on 22 June 1933 by the advocates of Kazimierz Dagnan, an activist of the National Workers' Union and the National Workers' Party.

-Activities
+History

 The first president of the PNS was Fryderyk Fiałkiewicz.
 The party was established as a splinter faction from the National Workers' Party – Left.
 Subsequently, it was joined by members of the National Socialist Party from Bielsko-Biała and activists from the National Socialist Workers' Party in Kraków, which had dissolved following an internal split.